cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Storing the initial value of `A` into the `before` variable is eliminated, as the optimizer doesn't know the value of `A` might have changed in the meantime.

-At this moment, a possible workaround is to encapsulate reading of `A` into a function, but unfortunately the function must not be inlined and corresponding optimization needs to be switched off:
+At this moment, a possible workaround is to encapsulate reading of `A` into a function declared `noinline`, to prevent its inlining:

 ```
-#set function-inlining = off
-def readA()
+noinline def readA()
     A
 end